 For budget travelers, the Paddywagon Tour Cliffs of Moher is affordable but it is a longer day tour.
 Fair warning, you’re on a bus for about twelve hours.
 I was lucky in that I made friends with the people next to me, so the time driving between locations was spent chatting with them and definitely helped to pass the time.

-Paddy Wagon tours gives student discounts and goes to other locations as well so make sure to check their site.
-On the way to the cliffs, they stopped at a few other locations, such as the Kinvara Fishing Village.
-I wasn’t impressed with this place.
+On the way to the cliffs, the Paddywagon tour stopped at a few other locations, such as the Kinvara Fishing Village (famed for traditional boats called “Galway Hookers”).
+I wasn’t impressed with this place much.
 Maybe it was because there was hardly anything going on for the 30 minutes we stopped there, but I could have done without it.
-Had there been more time, there may have been things to do, just not sure.
+Had there been more time, there may have been things to do, I’m just not sure.

-Another stop on the Paddy Wagon Bus Tour was a Benedictine Abbey, this place was really gorgeous.
-No one lives here anymore, it’s just ruins around this area.
-It’s surrounded by hills and greenery.
-Next stop was the Baby Cliffs, not all that thrilling.
-There was a stop off for lunch then it was onto the Cliffs of Mohr.
+Another stop on the Paddywagon Tour was a Benedictine Abbey, this place was really gorgeous.
+No one lives here anymore, it’s just ruins now but still incredible.
+It’s surrounded by hills and greenery as far as the eye can see.
+The next stop was the Baby Cliffs or the “mini cliffs,” not as incredible as the full-size cliffs, but still a nice stop along the way.
+The photo of me below is at the Baby Cliffs.
+There was a stop off for lunch then onto the Cliffs of Moher.